 Our journey so far

 Our path to revitalizing Glenbow and building a reinvigorated cultural destination has been ongoing since 2013.
-We are now in a position where we can move forward with a capital campaign and a plan for renovating our building.
+We are now moving forward with our campaign as we begin this $115 million project.

 - Glenbow’s board and staff place increased focus on financial stability and sustainability in order to move beyond the status quo and start to envision bigger, bolder goals for Glenbow.